trstephen/alarmclock/README.md

 **Known Issues**

-* Errors on the schematic
-  * PA4 missing on I/O sheet
-  * PD8, PD10 connected to wrong pin
 * mp3 playback
   * Only works with 128kb/s encoding
   * Stops playback after ~2min and needs to be hard reset before playback can continue